About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 19:1-11 2 Chronicles in [Smaller Chunks]

-Jehoshaphat, [Judah’s] king, returned to his house in Jerusalem in peace.
-Jehu, [Hanani’s] son, the seer [prophet who has divine visions,] went out to meet him.
-He said to king Jehoshaphat, should you help the ungodly & love [those who] hate the Lord?
+[Hanani] said to king Jehoshaphat, Should you help the ungodly & love [those who] hate the Lord?
 Therefore, the [Lord’s anger] is upon you.
-[Still] there are good [qualities] found in you.
-You have taken away the groves out of the land…
+[Still] there are good [qualities] found in you, in that you have taken away the groves out of the land.

 [Pay attention] & do it.
 For the Lord our God [doesn’t sin,] nor respect [people’s status,] nor taking [bribes.]
 [Also,] when they returned to Jerusalem, Jehoshaphat [appointed] the Levites, priests & the [leaders of the forefathers’ families] of Israel, [as judges for] the Lord & for controversies.

-[Jehoshaphat] charged them [with this responsibility:] You shall do [this] in the fear [respect] of the Lord, faithfully & with a perfect heart.
+And [Jehoshaphat] charged them [with this responsibility:] You shall do [this] in the fear [respect] of the Lord, faithfully & with a perfect heart.